-Appreciating the cause of the collapse of some of the promising prospective SMEs before their 3rd to 5th established year of existence despite having easy access to a credit facility.
-Then let examine two most popularly experimented ‘Cash Management model‘ in my experience very applicable in the context of African to some extent, furthermore, depends on how the business owners who understand their venture better than anybody applies it.
+The above submission gives us the reason to appreciating the cause of the collapse of some of the promising prospective SMEs before their 3rd to 5th established year of existence, despite having easy access to a credit facility.
+On that basis, let’s examine two most popularly experimented ‘Cash Management model‘; in my experience, which is very applicable in the context of African, depends on how the business owners who understand their venture better than anybody applies the model.

 – Miller-Orr model posits that the business adopting this model should structure it Cash Balance into two phases as the Upper and the Lower Limit.
 With the model instructing that the business will have to buy marketable securities when the cash balances of the business exceed the upper limit and quickly sell the securities to support budget when the cash balances fall below the lower limit.
 However, this model is perfect to adopt only when the business is of a type not easy to predict its day-to-day inflows and outflow.